 - Switch to the Production API credentials and start selling on Jet.com (see below), or

 - Upload your product listings into ShipStation and sync with Jet.com before you go live.

 Read How do I accept or dispute a Jet.com Return refund? for more information about how Jet returns and refunds work.

 You must reconfigure the Jet.com connected store in ShipStation with your Jet.com Production API credentials.

 - In your Jet.com Partner Portal, go to the Dashboard tab.

 - In ShipStation, go to Settings > Selling Channels > Store Setup and select Connection next to your Jet.com store.

 - Paste the copied API credentials into the corresponding fields.

 - Click Connect to complete the reconfiguration.

 Congratulations!
 You can now begin uploading products to sell on Jet.com using ShipStation!
-Make sure to check out the other help articles about the Jet.com integration to ShipStation and all the features we offer.
+Make sure to check ShipStation's Jet.com Directory for more help articles about ShipStation, Jet, and all the features we offer.